fivetran/dbt_amplitude/README.md

 - This package enables users to:
 ## finish

+# mention all the vars in dbt project yml

 This package also generates a comprehensive data dictionary of your source and modeled Amplitude data via the [dbt docs site](https://fivetran.github.io/dbt_amplitude/)
 You can also refer to the table below for a detailed view of all models materialized by default within this package.